-- Increased risk of coronary heart disease.
-One study of overweight nurses showed a significant increase in risk of heart disease.
-In fact, ever additional two inches on the waist showed an increase of 10% likelihood of heart disease.
+One study of overweight nurses showed a significant increase in the risk of heart disease.
+In fact, every additional two inches on the waist showed an increase of 10% likelihood of heart disease.

-- Cancers.
-Excess abdominal fat is now known to increase risk of colorectal, breast and other cancers.
+Excess abdominal fat is now known to increase the risk of colorectal, breast and other cancers.

 What foods cause belly fat?